Customize Your EVM-Powered Subnet

 Configuring Dynamic Fees

-You can configure the parameters of the dynamic fee algorithm on chain using the FeeConfigManager
+You can configure the parameters of the dynamic fee algorithm on chain using the FeeConfigManager.

-In order to activate this feature, you will need to provide the FeeConfigManager
+In order to activate this feature, you will need to provide the FeeConfigManager in the genesis:

 {